 If you are a pensioner

 Most pensioners do not fill in tax returns.
-However, tax-free allowances for people 65 or over are based on annual income so a tax return may sometimes be necessary.
+However, tax-free allowances for people born before 6 April 1948 are affected by annual income over a certain amount, so a tax return may sometimes be necessary.

 If you're a pensioner whose only source of taxable income is your State Retirement Pension, you have to fill in an annual tax return if the amount you receive is higher than your tax-free personal allowances.
 This is because the Department for Work and Pensions (DWP) which pays the State Retirement Pension does not deduct any tax before the pension is paid.